Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Experiments

-~\\ \textbf{How does LVLMs treat visual inputs with Multimodal Dual-Attention Mechanism?} To delve into the effectiveness of the \MDA in mitigating language bias caused by disparities in training scales, we examine the behavior of LVLMs regarding visual inputs across all layers.
-To assess whether \MDA addresses this issue, we adopt the pruning method proposed by~\citet{FastV} on LLaVA-1.5 with \MDA.
-Specifically, we prune half of visual tokens in deeper layers and subsequently examining the impact on model performance across LLaVABench.
-Previous studies~\citet{FastV} on LVLMs, such as LLaVA-1.5, have demonstrated that pruning visual tokens in deeper layers does not greatly affect the model performance, indicating that deeper layers are not utilizing these tokens effectively.
-Conversely, our experiments in Table~\ref{tab:MDA_comparison} reveal that employing FastV in the model with \MDA leads to a substantial performance drop.
-This finding indicates that the model is indeed leveraging visual inputs across all layers, not just in the shallow ones.
-The significant performance reduction confirms that \MDA effectively forces the LVLM to utilize visual inputs more thoroughly.
-By ensuring comprehensive attention to visual inputs across the model’s layers, \MDA facilitates the LVLM in fully exploiting its visual comprehension capabilities.
-The 7.7-points improvement for complex tasks on LLaVABench, as shown in Table~\ref{tab:MDA_comparison}, further corroborates this conclusion, as complex tasks generally require the deeper layers for precise understanding~\citep{benartzy2024attendfirstconsolidatelater,jin2024exploringconceptdepthlarge}.
+\paragraph{How do LVLMs Treat Visual Inputs with \MDA?} To evaluate the effectiveness of \MDA in mitigating language bias caused by training scale disparities, we analyze how LVLMs process visual inputs across layers.
+To assess whether \MDA addresses this issue, we adopt the pruning method proposed by~\citet{FastV} on LLaVA-1.5 with \MDA by pruning half of the visual tokens in deeper layers and measuring performance on LLaVA-Bench.
+Prior work~\citep{FastV} shows that pruning visual tokens in deeper layers has minimal impact on standard LVLMs, indicating poor utilization of visual inputs at those layers.
+In contrast, our results in \Cref{tab:MDA_comparison} show a significant performance drop when pruning is applied to the model with \MDA, confirming that visual information is effectively utilized throughout all layers—not just shallow ones. \MDA ensures comprehensive attention to visual inputs across the model’s layers, thereby facilitating LVLMs in fully exploiting its visual comprehension capabilities.
+The 7.7-points improvement for complex tasks on LLaVABench in \Cref{tab:MDA_comparison} validate this conclusion, as complex tasks generally require deeper layers for precise understanding~\citep{benartzy2024attendfirstconsolidatelater,jin2024exploringconceptdepthlarge}.